aquasecurity/kube-hunter/README.md

 `./kube-hunter.py`

 ### Container
 Aqua Security maintains a containerised version of kube-hunter at `aquasec/kube-hunter`.
-This containerised version includes some additional code for uploading results into a report that can be viewed at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com), and requires you to register there for a token.
+This container includes this source code, plus some additional code for uploading results into a report that can be viewed at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com).

 If you run the kube-hunter container with the host network it will be able to probe all the interfaces on the host:

 `docker run --rm --network host aquasec/kube-hunter`

 _Note for Docker for Mac/Windows:_ Be aware that the "host" for Docker for Mac or Windows is the VM which Docker runs containers within.
 Therefore specifying `--network host` allows kube-hunter access to the network interfaces of that VM, rather than those of your laptop.

-By default this will start kube-hunter in interactive mode.
-You can also specify the scanning mode e.g.
+By default kube-hunter runs in interactive mode.
+You can also specify the scanning option with the parameters described above e.g.

 `docker run --rm aquasec/kube-hunter --cidr 192.168.0.0/24`